rhettre/coinbase-advancedtrade-python/README.md

 # Coinbase Advanced Trade API Python Client

-This is an unofficial Python client for the Coinbase Advanced Trade API.
+This is the unofficial Python client for the Coinbase Advanced Trade API.
 It allows users to interact with the API to manage their cryptocurrency trading activities on the Coinbase platform.

 ## Features